Charles Edward Jennings: Generalissimo of the Armée d'Helvétie

 At the beginning of 1799, Kilmaine's health was further deteriorating.
-He had also become greatly saddened by the death of his friend, Wolfe Tone.
+He had also become greatly saddened by the death of his friend Tone.
 In the spring of 1799, the Directory appointed him supreme generalissimo of the Armée d'Helvétie, as they chose to designate Switzerland, reviving the ancient name of the people whom Julius Caesar conquered.
 The French troops already occupied Lombardy on one side, and the Rhenish provinces on the other.
 Thus, they never doubted their ability to conquer the Swiss and remodel the Helvetic constitution.

 The 48-year-old Kilmaine accepted the command, and ignored his condition for quite some time, until his rapidly failing health forced him to give up his baton to Massena, and he was compelled to retire from active service for good.

 With a sorrow which he could not conceal, he saw that army march which penetrated into the heart of the Swiss mountains and imposed on their hardy inhabitants a constitution in which Bonaparte, under the plausible title of Mediator, secured the cooperation of the valiant descendants of the Celtic tribe of Helvetii in his further schemes of conquest and ambition.